Paid Social

 Many app marketers create a few ads, set bids, and launch them, expecting them to generate revenue.
 That doesn’t work.
 Ad campaigns need nurturing and ongoing maintenance, and have to feed back to other parts of your marketing strategy.

 For instance, you can run LinkedIn lead gen ads to offer a downloadable whitepaper.
-Or you can use YouTube pre-rolls to boost the reach of your latest video.

 Remember, your audience is inhabiting numerous channels, including organic ones.
 Paid social ads are just another part of the ecosystem, and you should use them to reinforce your organic efforts.